nugamus/mokuro-library/docs/features/shared-library.md

 To avoid reconstructing patch history on every load:

 - Each user has a snapshot file: `/data/users/{userId}/snapshots/{volumeId}.mokuro`
+- Snapshot stores: full state + `patchId` it was generated at
 - Snapshot is updated on: Save, Rebase, Reset, Merge
-- On load: Read snapshot, apply any patches newer than snapshot timestamp
+- On load: Read snapshot, apply patches from `snapshot.patchId` to current HEAD

 See `ocr-version-control-v3.md` Section 5.6 for details.